 Do you get excited when zucchini season arrives?
 I sure do!
 There are so many ways to enjoy fresh zucchini.
-You can grill it, sauté it or roast it.
+You can grill it, sauté it or roast it and enjoy delicious baked zucchini.
 You can spiralize it into zucchini noodles for a lighter alternative to pasta.
 You can even make stuffed zucchini.

 When you add zucchini to baked goods like these zucchini bread muffins, you can’t taste the zucchini in the finished product (at least I can’t).
 You know it’s there because you see the colorful bits of green, but all you taste is a light, tender muffin.

 This zucchini muffins recipe makes the best soft, moist zucchini muffins!
 These healthy muffins are made with wholesome ingredients, including whole wheat flour and applesauce or banana.
 They are sweetened with honey instead of refined sugar.
 If you’re craving chocolate chip zucchini muffins, you can stir some chocolate chips into the batter.
 Or try my zucchini chocolate chip muffins recipe.

 Since zucchini has a high water content, it can be tricky to bake with.
 Here are my tips to help you get the best results.

 - To shred zucchini, I recommend using a box grater.
 Slice off one end and hold the zucchini firmly in your hand as you shred it.
 Leave the other end on the zucchini to hold on to as you shred it.
 I shred zucchini using the side with the largest holes on my box grater.

 - After shredding zucchini I usually run a knife through it to chop the shreds just a bit smaller.
 This makes it more appealing to picky kids because the zucchini pieces are smaller in their muffins. 😉